Children under 5

 Urine Infection

-Book a red face to face appointment.
+Book a red appointment.

 Ask the parent/guardian if possible to bring a urine sample to the appointment.